Part 1- IHC Humanitarian Organizations and Commercial Companies (FZLLC) Common Regulations

 - Whether the Applicant or its beneficial owner(s) is associated with any suspected or terrorist organizations or individuals.

-b- In considering whether to grant or refuse a License, the Authority observes the UAE anti-money laundering and combating of terrorism financing framework including the Federal Decree-law No. 20 of 2018 concerning the anti-money laundering and combating the financing of terrorism and financing of illegal organizations, and the Federal Law No.7 of 2014 concerning combatting terrorism Offences, other laws, regulations and Central Bank’s regulatory provisions.
+b.
+In determining whether to grant or refuse a License, the Authority observes the UAE anti-money laundering and combating of terrorism financing system including the Federal Decree Law No. (20) of 2018 concerning the anti-money laundering and combating the financing of terrorism and financing of illegal organizations as amended, and the Cabinet Decision No. (10) of 2019 concerning the implementing regulation of the Decree Law No. (20) of 2018 as amended and other related laws, regulations, decisions, circulars and instructions.

 The Authority shall refuse to grant a License in various cases, including but not limited to the following: